Akshat-Diwedi/Boards-Base/Study Plan ✨☢️💀.md

 ---

-# Strategic Study Plan for Maharashtra State Board Class 12 (Physics, Chemistry, Mathematics)
+# Strategic Study Plan for Maharashtra State Board (PCM)

-**Main Takeaway:** Focus on the 12 chapters per subject that carry the highest weightage and are conceptually clear, then follow the month-wise schedule below to complete the syllabus by December 2025 with ample revision.
+**Main Takeaway :** Focus on the 12 chapters per subject that carry the highest weightage and are conceptually clear, then follow the month-wise schedule below to complete the syllabus by December 2025 with ample revision.

 ## 1. Accurate Weightage Tables